Kaiz0r/mogscript/README.md

 already parsed, like ones added with .insert, or ones where the IF check failed.
 #both .parse and .walk return a plaintext output of all the parsed text
 out = f.walk()

+f.body = f.export()
+# Inserting doesn't update the body, so any parse runs after that, will forget insertions.
+# But, export dumps the current structure of entites and meta data back in to a string,
+# So, you can just update the body this way, and now any new parses will remember inserted blocks.
+# Passing update_meta=True to export() will replace the orginal meta header with a new one
+# populated by the global vars.
+# It always returns a string of the new body, but you can export it to file by passing;
+# f.export(file="/path/to/file")
 ```